Acidic vs Alkaline Electrodes: How to Distinguish Them with Expert Guidance

 Comparison of characteristics of acid electrode and alkaline electrode:

-• The components of the coating of acid electrodes have strong oxidizing properties, while the components of the coating of alkaline electrodes have weak oxidizing properties.
+The coating components of acid electrodes possess strong oxidizing properties, whereas those of alkaline electrodes exhibit weak oxidizing characteristics.

 Comparison table of differences between acid electrode and alkaline electrode